-Tell stories that demonstrate unique qualities of your company and reveal your core values.
+Tell stories that demonstrate the unique qualities of your company and reveal your core values.

-Take Corning, for example, an American manufacturer of glass and ceramics; they created a video called “A Day Made of Glass” which shared their vision for the future and it spread quickly through social media.
+Take Corning, for example, an American manufacturer of glass and ceramics; they created a video called “A Day Made of Glass” which shared their vision for the future.
+Their video spread quickly through social media.
 It now has over 26,245,000 views, and every one of them has contributed to the company’s brand awareness.

-Your website homepage is a good place for your elevator pitch, should you choose to make one, and you can use visual storytelling with video to succinctly explain the problem you solve.
+You can use visual storytelling with video to succinctly explain the problem you solve.
+Your website homepage is a good place for your elevator pitch, should you choose to make one.

-Webinars, Video blogs, Event videos.
-There are many ways to tell your buyer personas more about you.
+Webinars, video blogs, event videos.
+There are many ways to show your buyer personas more about you.